SantiagoMorais/hamburguer-shop/README.md

 <img src="./src/screenshots/shopping-store.jpg" alt="Shopping preview">

-Now, the focus is on to add the user options to his cart.
-When the user click on the cart button, in any of the snack cards, it'll be open a new card to confirm the order and select how many of that snack will be added to the cart.
-After confirm the order, the snack details will be added to the cartItems context to be used in the cart.
+Now, the focus is on adding the user options to his cart.
+When the user clicks on the cart button in any of the snack cards, it opens a new card to confirm the order and select how many of that snack will be added to the cart.
+After confirming the order, the snack details will be added to the **cartItems** context to be used in the cart.

-If the ```cartItems.length > 0``` (to be even one item stored in the state), the items will be show on the screen.
-Else, a message will advice the user that his cart is empty.
+If ```cartItems.length > 0```, the items will be shown on the screen.
+Otherwise, a message will advise the user that his cart is empty.

 At the bottom of the page, it's possible to see the final price of the purchase.
-This sum was made using the ```reduce``` method, to sum the price of every snack added to the cartItems state.
+This sum was made using the ``reduce`` method to sum the price of every snack added to the cartItems state.

 ```tsx
     useEffect(() => {